 An adenoidectomy is an operation to remove adenoids that may be enlarged or causing problems such as breathing difficulties, snoring or sleep apnoea.
-It is often carried out alongside a tonsillectomy.
-It has very few risks and the body’s immune system is not affected adversely.
+It is often carried out alongside removal of the tonsils (a tonsillectomy).
+It has very few risks and the body's immune system is not affected adversely.

-The adenoidectomy is carried out by an ear, nose and throat (ENT) specialist and takes around half an hour under general anaesthetic, The child can usually leave hospital the same day and should be able to drink 2 to 3 hours after the operation, and eat several hours after that.
+The adenoidectomy is carried out by an ear, nose and throat (ENT) specialist and takes around half an hour under general anaesthetic.
+The child can usually leave hospital the same day and should be able to drink 2 to 3 hours after the operation, and eat several hours after that.